manuelbieh/react-book/basics/excursus-es2015+.md

 After **10** years, we have finally reached consensus for the specification and JavaScript engines are busy implementing it.
 This sounds rather complicated.
 It surely has been in the past.
 However, nowadays most agree and developers finally found clarity.
 But there are a few gotchas still which is why we should still rely on Webpack, Babel or TypeScript to work with modules.
 But more on that later.

-We've talked a lot about the history of modules now.
+We have talked a lot about the history of modules now.
 But how do imports work and what even are modules?

 ### Modules in JavaScript